 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

-Research data on the effectiveness of cabbage is limited, but the studies that have been done, in addition to anecdotal reports from mothers, suggest that it may be helpful in treating some breastfeeding issues.
+Research data on the effectiveness of cabbage is limited.
+However, the studies that have been done, in addition to anecdotal reports, suggest that it may be helpful in treating some breastfeeding issues.

-Why does cabbage work?
+Why does cabbage help with engorgement and mastitis?
 While we don’t know for sure, the theory is that the amino acids in the cabbage open capillaries and improve blood flow, which relieves inflammation, decreases tissue congestion, and allows milk to flow more freely.

 Uses of Cabbage Leaves When Breastfeeding